openpress/easy-hugo-blog/README.md

 * `openpress/homepage`: A private repository of `Easy Hugo Blog` template
 * `openpress/openpress.github.io`: A public repository using GitHub Pages

 And you need use `deploy_key` or `personal_token`.
 When you use `deploy_key`, set your private key to the private repository and set your public key to your public repository.

+You can [use ssh-keygen Template](https://github.com/gitx-io/ssh-keygen-template) to create a `deploy key`.